csphilli/csphilli/README.md

   - Members could have different roles which afforded them different rights on the site.
 Ability to edit those as well.
   - Ability for the contact form on the homepage to send the message to existing board members.
   - Good documentation.
 A FAQ specifically created for members to refer back to if they didn't know how to use the CMS

-This turned out to be a much larger project that I thought but I'm grateful I've taken it on.

-⚡ Fun fact: I work at my normal job from 8am - 4pm and then I work on the site from 7:15pm until midnight.
-I love doing this work that much, it's no exageration